Nyesha loves writing about cooking/recipes, restaurants, movies, weddings, and poetry.

 BEEF LASAGNA - Beef Lasagna is a delicious meal that can also sometimes be considered to be fattening and not very good for you.
 Are there any healthier ways to prepare delicious beef lasagna instead of the traditional way?

-- Here is a "healthier" recipe for beef lasagna, one of my favorite dishes!
+- Here is a "healthier" recipe for how to make beef lasagna, one of my favorite dishes!

 - I know I'm not alone when I consider beef lasagna to be one of my favorite dishes.
 Beef lasagna is a very popular dish.